totalspectrum/spin2cpp/doc/spin.md

 #### Differences from PropTool/PNut

 Unlike the "official" Spin2 compiler, flexspin does not accept an address for the inline assembly ("org $xxx"), and the assembly is not called as a subroutine (so no `ret` statement should be included).
-There are also some important restrictions in FlexSpin's implementation:
+There are also some important restrictions in flexspin's implementation:

 (1) `call` instructions may not be used in inline assembly

 (2) The `ptra` register must not be modified by the inline assembly.

-(3) The area set aside for inline assembly is smaller by default in FlexSpin than in Parallax's Spin2.
+(3) The area set aside for inline assembly is smaller by default in flexspin than in Parallax's Spin2.
 This may be changed with the --fcache parameter to flexspin.

+(4) In PNut/PropTool only the first 16 local variables may be accessed in inline assembly; flexspin does not have this restriction.

 ### Method pointers